Hotel Boulderado

-The Hotel Boulderado appears in Stephen King's novel Misery.
+The Hotel Boulderado is mentioned in Stephen King's novel The Shining.

 History

 In 1905, Boulder was home to 8,000 residents, the University of Colorado, one of the Chautauqua cultural and educational resorts, and twenty-six automobiles.
 Residents called the city the "Athens of the West."
 As a new-forged railroad hub, the city did have some hotels to accommodate visitors, but in December 1905, the city council launched the "hotel proposition," furthered by the Boulder newspaper, the Daily Camera.
 Committees from Boulder's Commercial Association raised funds in the form of $100 subscriptions, and the Boulder Hotel Company was formed, which owned the hotel until 1939.

 The hotel was opened with a Gala Ball on New Year's Eve of 1908.
 The first guests checked in on New Years Day, 1909.
 The first guest register is still on display in the main lobby, and the modern hotel still commemorates their opening every year with a New Year's Eve Gala Ball, voted the #1 Place to Celebrate New Year's Eve by Downtown Boulder readers.